 What is an Amazon Fire Stick?

-Since the introduction of the first generation in 2014, up to the current 4k version from 2018, Fire Stick featured up-to-date data transfer standards and voice control over Alexa and the microphone built in the remote controller.
+Since the introduction of the first generation in 2014, up to the current 4k version from 2018, the Fire Stick featured up-to-date data transfer standards and voice control over Alexa and the microphone built into the remote controller.